Things You Need to Know and Do When You Get a New Puppy

 - Small Towel or blanket (sleep with one for a few nights to get your scent on it)

 - Be sure to puppy-proof!
-(All cords and shoes should be hidden or put away)
+(ANYTHING you don't want chewed on should be hidden or put away)

 After moving from Indiana to Missouri, we ended up finding our puppy on craigslist.
 We found a woman whose adult Red Heeler had a litter of 7 puppies.
 She informed me that I was the first person to respond to her post so I had my pick of the litter.
 I asked her if she had any red males and we were told that the only red male was the runt of the litter.
 Our excitement shot up even higher.
 Not only was our puppy gonna be the color and sex that we wanted, but we were getting the runt!
 She sent us about a picture a day until we were able to pick him.
 Every day that we got a new picture, we lost our minds even more.
 He was so cute!